 Computer-to-plate technologies have been in place for well over a decade.
-Although, the landscape might suggest the market for CTP imagers has matured, there are several driving factors pushing the technology even further making the investment in CTP beneficial.
-The following is a summary of a detailed article I wrote for Flexo magazine on the state of computer-to-plate technologies for flexo.
+Although the landscape might suggest the market for CTP imagers has matured, there are several driving factors pushing the technology even further making the investment in CTP beneficial.

 What we know today is CTP is a proven technology.
 Worldwide, the number of Flexo CTP devices installed is about 3000.
 Even with the advances in digital presses, CTP remains a part of the manufacturing process and for good reason.
 Manufacturers like Esko, Screen, Xeikon, Luscher, and Stork are pushing the limits to make our production lives better.

 Why CTP?
-Because you can reduce make-ready and waste, reducing raw material, labor and resources to create the same job.
-When you add workflow, you improve the consistency and speed of how jobs are prepped for press.
+Because you can reduce make-ready and waste, reducing raw material, labor, and resources to create the same job.
+When you add workflow, you improve the consistency and speed of how jobs are prepped for the press.
 And for higher volume environments, a workflow expedites the time to press, regardless of the operator’s experience level.
-Then, add the benefit of High Resolution Imaging for instance, and the quality of the job is improved creating a distinction from the competition.
+Then, add the benefit of High-Resolution Imaging for instance, and the quality of the job is improved creating a distinction from the competition.

 More brand owners are demanding CTP as part of their requirements to capture business.
 By having a CTP offering, they have the confidence plates going to the pressroom are repeatable, certainly more so then film-produced plates.
 In contrast, we are seeing film imagesetters becoming less relevant.